Residential Comfort & Energy EfficiencyThursday, December 31 2020

 If you are not sure what the rim and band joist are in your basement and if it is accessible for treatment - you are about to find out!

 First, put yourself in the unfinished part of your basement.
-Usually it is a utility room with HVAC, water heater and maybe washer/dryer.
+Usually, it is a utility room with an HVAC, a water heater, and maybe a washer/dryer.

 Identify your foundation wall at the top and you have found your rim and band joist.